Canaima National Park

 Canaima National Park: A Geological Marvel and Biodiversity Haven

-Canaima National Park, a sprawling expanse of approximately 3 million hectares in southeastern Venezuela, straddles the borders with Guyana and Brazil.
-This vast protected area, covering nearly the entirety of the Gran Sabana region, was designated a World Heritage Site by UNESCO in 1994 due to its exceptional geological features and rich biodiversity.
+Canaima National Park, a sprawling expanse of approximately 3 million hectares in southeastern Venezuela that borders Guyana and Brazil, covers nearly the entirety of the Gran Sabana region.
+This vast protected area was designated a World Heritage Site by UNESCO in 1994 due to its exceptional geological features and rich biodiversity.

 UNESCO Description of the World Heritage Site